paolobrasolin/agda-categories/CONTRIBUTING.md

 ## Performance guidelines

+> Reasonably often, it's not your code that is the biggest culprit, it is the library itself.
+There are known issues in the Monoidal and Bicategory hierarchy that have not yet been fixed.
+PRs for these would be most welcome.
+Ref: [^GithubWikiSpeed].

 > Don't inline long equational proofs in record definitions.
 Ref: [^GithubComment906570461], [^GitHubComment905410931], [^ZulipTopicEqProofs].

 > Don't use let-in because that's just syntactic sugar, and it will get expanded out / duplicated everywhere.
 It might be ok for open and giving short names meant for humans.
 Ref: [^GithubComment909599749].